Addressing the Substance Abuse Crisis in Border Areas of Pulwama, Kashmir

 Catalyzing a Shift in Narrative

-We have witnessed a powerful transformation in Hanumangarh, where the conversation is shifting from despair over addiction to hope for recovery and employment.
+We have witnessed a powerful transformation in Pulwama, where the conversation is shifting from despair over addiction to hope for recovery and employment.
 The success of rehabilitated individuals is becoming a powerful new story, inspiring others to seek help and believe in a second chance.

 Building a Self-Sustaining Ecosystem of Support